Pro bono (free of charge) work

 Advisory work and representation

-Most of my fees other than a range of fixed fees are negotiable.
+My fees other than the range of fixed fees are negotiable.
 Most of my clients opt for fixed fees so that they have certainty of budget.
-Otherwise litigation is notorious for uncertainty of duration and cost.
-I also have a range of fixed fees for Fair Work Commission conferences and hearings and my standard hourly rate for representation ranges between $250 and $315 plus GST depending upon urgency and complexity.
+Otherwise cases such as for unfair dismissal are notorious for uncertainty as to duration and cost.
+I also have a range of fixed fees for Fair Work Commission conferences and hearings and my standard hourly rate for representation in such cases ranges between $250 and $315 plus GST depending upon urgency and complexity.

 I do not offer no win no fee services, and have never been impressed by practitioners who do.
-Nor do I provide free legal advice.
-You get what you pay for as the saying goes.
+Nor do I provide free advice or representation, except for pro bono work (see above).

 For proceedings in the Fair Work Commission or Western Australian Industrial Relations Commission, I offer a choice between fees which are fixed or calculated by time.
-The fixed fees cover my advice and representation for the various stages of work for matters in the Commissions.
+The fixed fees cover my advice and representation for the various stages of work for matters in those tribunals.

-Typically though, many employment law issues can be resolved by a legal letter, if necessary a demand, for which I also have a range of fixed fees.
+Often though, many employment issues such as denied contractual benefits can be resolved by a letter, if necessary a demand, for which I also have a range of fixed fees.

-Having decided to hang up my boots (and my horse hair barrister’s wig) after more than 40 years working as a lawyer, I am not permitted to represent a client in the Federal Court, but as a registered industrial agent I can do so in the above Commissions, and at a fraction of the cost of a lawyer.
+Having hung up my legal wig after more than 40 years working as a lawyer, I am not permitted to represent a client in the Federal Court or the Federal Circuit Court, or any of the other civil courts, but as a registered industrial agent I can do so in the specialist employment tribunals such as the Fair Work Commission, and at a fraction of the cost lawyers tend to charge.

 *Fine print and legal stuff

-My fees are payable in advance, except by express agreement.
-The registration through the web site of a preference for a particular day and time does not secure that time and appointments are not confirmed until payment is made and a day and time is agreed.
-Until then, available slots are open until secured as above.
+My fixed fees are payable in advance at the point of booking a block of time, except by express agreement.
+The fixed fee transaction consists of you acquiring from me an enforceable commitment from me to provide you with an agreed block of time.
+A request for a particular time for a consult does not necessarily secure that time and appointments are not confirmed until payment is made and time is agreed.
+Until then, slots remain available to others.
+I operate on a “first in, best dressed” basis.

-Telephone consultations start on time and it is the client’s responsibility to call at that time and not be late.
+Payment of fees constitutes acceptance of these terms.
+My schedule is strictly managed and telephone consultations start on time and it is the client’s responsibility to call at that time and not be late.
+I do not accept any documents e-mailed to me until the appropriate consult or other fees have been paid.